Unit01-TestType/otter/README.md

 Planned features and revisions:
 - **TEST FOR OTTD 15.x and 16.x**
-- Add built-in tools for OSM city data queries.
+- Add built-in tools for OSM city data queries. - DONE
 - Fix and improve handling of rotated bounding boxes.
 - Create templates and methods for extracting tile information from existing saves/scenarios
     - extract list of towns with population, tile coordinates, and house and road layouts (tiles)